 Ellie M. Cohen

+Born and raised in Baltimore, Maryland, Ellie received her undergraduate degree with honors in Botany (focus on ecology) from Duke University.
+Field studies in butterfly ecology brought her to California in 1979.
 She later received her Master in Public Policy degree from Harvard University's Kennedy School of Government, where she was honored with the Policy Analysis Exercise Award for highly distinguished performance and the first annual Robert F. Kennedy Public Service Award.
 In 2001, she was awarded a fellowship to Stanford University’s Executive Program for Non-profit Leaders at the Graduate School of Business.

+Ellie was honored with the Bay Nature 2012 Local Environmental Hero Award for her climate change leadership.
+Read her interview with Bay Nature here.
 In 2009 she was named one of the "100 Women Taking the Lead to Save Our Planet" in the United States as part of National Women’s History Month, recognizing her contributions to catalyzing conservation solutions to the impacts of rapidly accelerating environmental change on nature.

 Featured Work and Resources

 From the Natural Climate Solutions Symposium, March 10, 2016.